anusthachhetri/anusthachhetri/README.md

 <h1 align="center">Tech-Stack</h1>

-I have knowledge of HTML,CSS , Javascript, Php and Mysql.
-Beside that I am also learning Python and also has basic knowledge of C++ , C , Java.
+I have knowledge of HTML,CSS , Javascript,AEM(ADobe Experience Manager),Git,sql,Cloud Technologies.
+Beside that I am also learning Python and also has basic knowledge of  C , Java.
 I also know how to use Vs-Code for doing contribution on github and also learning git.

 <p align="center">
 <img alt="C" src="https://img.shields.io/badge/c-%2300599C.svg?&style=for-the-badge&logo=c&logoColor=white" />